arXiv/accessibility2024/source/presenters.md

 ![Phia Damsma](../assets/profile/phia.jpeg){.mkd-img-left .mkd-img-profile alt='Headshot of Phia Damsma in black glasses against a white background'}

-Co-President, Sonokids Australia
+Creative Director, Sonokids Australia

-Phia has more than 20 years of experience building innovative educational software programs and mobile apps for children with special needs, especially blind and low-vision.
+Phia has more than 25 years of experience building innovative educational software programs and mobile apps for children with special needs, especially blind and low-vision.
 Her not-for-profit social enterprise Sonokids is impacting children globally, supporting playful learning of fundamental technology and other Expanded Core Curriculum skills, through the technique of sonification.
-[Phia's LinkedIn Profile](https://au.linkedin.com/in/phia-damsma-18b3a29)
+[Phia's LinkedIn Profile](https://au.linkedin.com/in/phia-damsma-18b3a29){target="_blank"}

 ---